rbannist/ContainersOnAzure_SimpleDocker/readme.md

 Tip.
 You may need to right-click the cmd terminal window for 'Edit --> Paste' during this step.

 Note.
-You will very likely not build any 'dotnetcore' image like we're going to as Microsoft maintains images.
+You would not build a 'dotnetcore' image like we're going to as Microsoft maintains images and it doesn't make sense to have the sdk in every image if the app has already been built/code has been compiled.
 See: https://hub.docker.com/r/microsoft/dotnet/ for information.
-The image that we're about to build also ends up being too large to be used in any practical sense (i.e. pushed and pulled to-and-from an image registry/repository).
+The image that we're about to build also ends up being very large (i.e. lots of data to push and pull to-and-from an image registry/repository - not very efficient).

 <br>

-The first thing to do in this step is start a new container atop the Ubuntu image:
+The first thing to do in this step is to start a new container atop the Ubuntu image:

 ```
 docker run -it -p 80:5000 ubuntu:latest